simpulton/angular2-patterns-in-angular1/11_communicate_state_changes_with_an_event_bus.md

 ```

 And now, whenever a category is selected, we can call **reset** on our **BookmarksController** to update our bookmarks view.

+Observables in Angular 2 are powerful because they are essentially a data collection that handles its own events to push out changes when the collection updates.
+This is a very limited explanation but in the context of this concept, I want to call out the events part.
+We can use the events piece aka the observer part of observable by implementing an event bus on Angular **$scope**.